-As Davide Taub, Head Cutter at Gieves & Hawkes (one of the world’s longest-standing bespoke tailors) puts it, the words ‘Savile Row’ are practically synonymous with the word ‘menswear’.
-The famous London street is the home of bespoke tailoring, with historic companies such as Gieves opening in the early 1700s and serving clients from politicians and royals to the military.
-In fact, the Japanese word for ‘suit’, sabiro, even derives from the street name.
+As Davide Taub, Head Cutter at Gieves & Hawkes, puts it: 'the words ‘Savile Row’ are practically synonymous with the word ‘menswear’.'
+The iconic London street is home to bespoke tailoring, with historic companies such as Gieves opening in the early 1700s and serving clients from politicians and royals to the military.
+The Japanese word for ‘suit’, sabiro, even derives from the place.
 And now, as with much else, women want a look in.
 With more and more brides wanting to wear a well-made suit on their wedding day, even bridal designers such as Savannah Miller and Kate Halfpenny now offer a bespoke tailoring service.
 But what about the crème de la crème of bespoke tailoring?
 Where can women go to get that one-of-a-kind Savile Row experience?
 We caught up with the experts to find out.

 Davide Taub, Head Cutter at Gieves & Hawkes

 Luckily for us, Davide has a background in women's cutting – and is no stranger to working with female clients.
 And, in his experience, the difference between investing in a bespoke suit versus a couture gown is that, in the former, the client remains unbranded.
 It’s the idiosyncratic service offered by tailors on Savile Row that enables this: with no creative director or designer influencing them, it is left entirely up to each client to choose their look.

 Of course, Davide’s own talent does very much come into play – to the benefit of his clients, as we can see in the case of Penelope.
 Davide made an off-white 3-piece suit in silk jacquard and lightweight gaberdine for her wedding last year.

 Q. Why did you decide to wear a wedding suit?